Year 7 Drama

 Key knowledge developed:

-• Knowing the components that together create a believable character
+• Knowing the components that create a character

 • Understanding that developing character skills requires experimentation